freekdh/Introgression/pkgIntrogression/README.md

 * plotly library

 ## Installation
-The easiest way to install velocyto.R is using devtools::install_github() from R:
+The easiest way to install pkgIntrogression is using devtools::install_github() from R:
 ```
 library(devtools)
 install_github("freekdh/Introgression/pkgIntrogression")